 If left untreated, the inflammation will affect the nerves supplying the muscles and tendons.
 The results are muscle weakness and numbness, which can affect day-to-day activities.

 Yes, the workers’ compensation law covers repetitive strain injuries and repetitive trauma from work.
 You can file a workers’ compensation claim if your injuries are related to your work.

 However, before doing so, please let your employer know about your injuries and file a report.
 You can visit your doctor and have your injuries looked over to get the proper treatment.

 Filing a workers’ compensation case may be difficult since your injuries occurred over time and aren’t caused by a single traumatic event.
 They may be harder to prove compared to other work-related injuries.

 If you’re having problems filing a case, seek help from a Sacramento workers’ compensation attorney.
 They can help handle your case and protect your rights as a worker.
 They will help you receive fair benefits and compensation for your workplace injuries.

 What can you do?

 Repetitive trauma from work and repetitive strain injuries are prevalent in the workplace and can contribute to debilitating medical problems.
-If you’re experiencing health problems caused by your job, give Sacramento Workers’ Compensation Attorneys, P.C. a call now.
-Our lawyers will help explain the most common repetitive motion injuries, the symptoms of repetitive strain injury or RSI, if your repetitive motion injuries are work-related, and if you can file a workers’ compensation claim for your repetitive strain injury.
-Should you have any questions, please give one of our Sacramento workers’ compensation attorneys a call now, and we’ll be glad to assist you.
+If you’re experiencing health problems caused by your job, call Sacramento Workers’ Compensation Attorneys, P.C. now.
+Our lawyers will help explain the most common repetitive motion injuries, the symptoms of repetitive strain injury or RSI if your repetitive motion injuries are work-related, and if you can file a workers’ compensation claim for your repetitive strain injury.
+If you have any questions, please call one of our Sacramento workers’ compensation attorneys now, and we’ll gladly assist you.